What Does It Mean To Refinance A House?

-What Is Mortgage Refinancing?
+What Is Refinancing?

 How Does Refinancing Work?

 If you have a median FICO® Score of 580 or better, you may be able to qualify for an FHA or VA loan with sufficiently low debt.
-In addition to an adequate credit score, you must have built up enough equity in your home to qualify for a refinance.
+In addition to an adequate credit score, you’ll need to build up enough equity in your home to qualify for a refinance.

-20% Equity Or More
+20% Home Equity Or More

 A general rule of thumb is that you should have at least 20% equity in your home if you want to refinance.
 If you want to get rid of private mortgage insurance (PMI), you’ll likely need 20% equity in your home.
 This is also the same amount of equity you need in your home to qualify for a cash-out refinance.

 If your equity is under 20% but you have a good credit rating, you may still be able to refinance.
 Your lender, however, may charge you a higher interest rate or have you take out mortgage insurance.
 Interest-reduction FHA refinance loans don’t have equity requirements, but you’ll need at least 20% equity for a cash-out refi.

 While the reasons for refis are numerous, only four basic types of refinances exist.
 Let’s evaluate these options.

 A cash-out refinance is a handy way to convert your home’s equity into cash while refinancing your mortgage.
 A cash-out refi can help you fund projects or consolidate higher-interest debt, potentially saving you a lot of money.

 Cash-out refinancing is great for borrowers with a lot of equity in their home if they want to use that equity to refinance for home improvements.
 Building an addition, adding a garage or outbuilding, or updating home systems can add value to your home and enrich your family’s life.